The following post is a modified portion of a chapter from “Defining Deception.”

 In his phenomenal work, Why Church History Matters, Robert F. Rea defines history as “the study of the past in order to understand the present and improve the future.”
 History teaches us valuable lessons about the good, the bad, and the ugly.
 It teaches us about the nature of the way things have been and how they came to be.
 These are certainly lessons we do well to learn because they remind us that even the best of men are still men at best.
 Furthermore, lessons from history provide us with the motivation to change the future, even when it’s painful to face the facts.

 Unfortunately, and far too often, we tend to idealize past figures because death is the great equalizer and it’s considered poor form to talk ill of the dead.
 But where does that refusal of the facts leave us?
 Are we to simply brush over swaths of historical mayhem by saying, “Well, nobody’s perfect”?
 Is it prudent, or even Christian, to turn a blind eye to those who call violent abusers and scripture-twisting manipulators heroic?
+The majority of Christians these days try to be better by offering prayer for the sick to help them in times of hardship instead of turning to violent abuse.
 Denial is never an option when seeking the truth – in fact, it’s downright impossible.

 At the risk of tearing down the sacred cows of the past we must be committed to giving our children a hopeful future – a future founded on biblical truth.
 Nobody is perfect, but Christians who proudly find their roots in certain erroneous theologies are in desperate need of a reality check regarding those who introduced those belief systems.
 Such beliefs and practices are found nowhere in the Bible.

 If “history is the endeavor to provide accountability to the present in light of the past,” proper understanding of history is an imperative need.
 In light of that need, here is a historical faith healer who is still revered as a general of the Christian faith but need be known for what he always was.